47degrees/arrow-slides/processed-slides/arrow-meta.md

 How do we represent this kind of choices right now?

-With sealed classes so must to write a lot of boilerplate to get it.
+With sealed classes we must to write a lot of boilerplate to get it.

 ---